-As downtown businesses are beginning to have their broken windows replaced, at the same time the beautiful art boards that cover them are beginning to come down.
+Now that the local businesses' broken windows have been replaced, the beautiful art boards that cover them have come down.
 These boards, which serve as an art expression and important social justice conversation, is forever etched into our city’s history.
 And, for future generations and visitors to our city, it’s a story worth sharing.

 Experience Grand Rapids invited Jasmine Bruce to tell us about a local art project that she was instrumental in curating.
-She shares who was involved in bringing the project to life, project goals, some of the challenges faced and what’s next for the art boards as they slowly come down over the next few months.
+She shares who was involved in bringing the project to life, project goals, some of the challenges faced and what’s next for the art boards.

 Window Mural in Downtown Grand Rapids.
 Artist: @jayleiart